uscodingnerd/scrapy-techjobs/README.md

 ### Contact
-If you are insterested in getting more information about the dataset, please contact <garykakitshum@gmail.com>.
+If you are insterested in more information about the dataset, please contact <garykakitshum@gmail.com>.